Qantas to put more experienced crew on board world's longest flights: sources

 “To be clear, we have not yet placed an order for this aircraft because we still have a gap to close in the business case,” Qantas Chief Pilot Dick Tobiano said in an internal memo to pilots seen by Reuters.

 Qantas said Australia’s aviation regulator had provisionally advised it saw no regulatory obstacles to the flights, which could extend pilot duty times to as long as 23 hours to account for potential delays.
-The Civil Aviation Safety Authority did not respond immediately to a request for comment.

 The airline has conducted crew fatigue studies on London-Sydney and New York-Sydney test flights.